 Bananas are some of the most popular types of fruit in the world.
 They can be prepared in hundreds of different ways and kids love them.

-What you may not know is that the peel is just as nutritious as the inside and provides plenty of iron, potassium, B vitamins, vitamins C and K. And as if that weren’t enough, they also contain good amounts of magnesium, fiber, antioxidants and copper.
+However, what you may not know is that the peel is just as nutritious as the inside because it provides plenty of iron, potassium, B vitamins, vitamins C and K.

 For best results, try to choose only organic fruits to avoid exposing your body to harmful substances like pesticides and fertilizers used during cultivation.

 See also: 5 Ways Bananas Are Better than Pills